The Politics of Health Care and the 2024 Election

 In the 2024 campaign, Trump has vowed several times to try again to repeal and replace the ACA, though not necessarily using those words, saying instead he would create a plan with “much better health care.”

 Although the Trump administration never issued a detailed plan to replace the ACA, Trump’s budget proposals as president included plans to convert the ACA into a block grant to states, cap federal funding for Medicaid, and allow states to relax the ACA’s rules protecting people with preexisting conditions.
-Those plans, if enacted, would have reduced federal funding for health care by more than $1 trillion over a decade.
+Those plans, if enacted, would have reduced federal funding for health care by about $1 trillion over a decade.

 Abortion and Reproductive Health